 Children's education benefit

-Under this benefit, each of your eligible children may receive $10,000 a year for up to four years of study beyond high school.
+Under this benefit, each of your eligible children may receive $10,000 a year for up to four years of study beyond high school after your death.

 If you are an active member enrolled in the Death and Disability Plan, your eligible children may receive this benefit.
 This benefit is also included in the Term Life and Accidental Death and Dismemberment Plan.